ToolJet/ToolJet/docs/docs/tooljet-concepts/events.md

 Setting up event handlers to manage such triggers and responses is a straightforward process in ToolJet.
 For instance, to set up an event that triggers on the click of a button, you simply navigate to the button component's configuration, click on **New Event Handler**, and define the Event and the Action to be taken.
 The actions could range from running a query, showing an alert, or even switching to a different page.

 </div>

+For detailed information about the events related to components, please refer to their respective documentation.